AVERITEC Shared Task

 Scoring

-For the AVeriTeC score following changes are made to the FEVER scorer:
+For the new AVeriTeC score following changes are made to the FEVER scorer:

 • Claims in Fact-Checking datasets are typically supported or refuted by evidence, or there is not enough evidence.
 We add a fourth class: conflicting evidence/cherry-picking.
 This covers both conflicting evidence, and technically true claims that mislead by excluding important context, i.e., the claim has both supporting and refuting evidence.